 There are lots of small steam railways in Wales.
 It’s a great way to see our country – relax and enjoy the scenery.
 Several offer an insight into the industries that built them and provide a great snapshot of Wales long ago.
-Eleven of our narrow gauge steam railways are part of the Great Little Trains of Wales.
+Twelve narrow gauge steam railways are part of the Great Little Trains of Wales.
 They offer a discount card entitling individuals 20 per cent off one adult full round trip fare on participating railways.
 Cardholders can also take advantage of discounts with selected accommodation providers close to the railways.
 Please note that this discount is for individuals and not groups.
 There are also offers for groups and group organisers.
 The International Gold Card is designed for groups from other countries which must be applied for.
 All have an events programme, some offer driver experiences and private charters.
 Please check their websites for details.

 Bala Lake Railway

-The nine mile (14.4km) return journey on the Bala Lake Railway takes around one hour and runs alongside Bala Lake (Llyn Tegid) through Snowdonia National Park.
+The nine mile (14.4 km) return journey on the Bala Lake Railway takes around one hour and runs alongside Bala Lake (Llyn Tegid) through Snowdonia National Park.
 Opened as a narrow gauge railway in 1972, it is one of the youngest of the narrow gauge railways, although the steam locomotives normally used are over 100 years old.
-The railways base is just off the A494 in the village of Llanuwchllyn, where there is adequate car parking, and a café/gift shop.
+The railways base is just off the A494 in the village of Llanuwchllyn, where there is adequate car parking, and a café and gift shop.
 From Llanuwchllyn the line descends to almost lake level and is never far from the lakeside.
 There are many short walks along the foreshore providing stunning views over and along the lake.
 The Bala terminus is a short walk into the town for the shops and cafes.
 Driver experience packages are available and group rates for parties 10+.

 Brecon Mountain Railway

 The return journey on the Brecon Mountain Railway takes just over an hour in all-weather observation coaches behind a vintage steam locomotive.
 It runs through beautiful scenery into the Brecon Beacons National Park along the full length of the Taf Fechan Reservoir to Dol-y-Gaer.
-At Pontsticill you can alight from the train and visit the Cafe, with views across the water to the peaks of the Brecon Beacons, and go for a ramble alongside the reservoir.
+At Pontsticill you can alight from the train and visit the café, with views across the water to the peaks of the Brecon Beacons, and go for a ramble alongside the reservoir.
 There is a play area for children.
-At Pant station the railway also has a workshop where old steam locomotives are repaired – with a new footpath to a picnic site which has an amazing panoramic view of the valley.
-There is also a licenced tearoom and souvenir shop.
+At Pant station the railway also has a workshop where old steam locomotives are repaired – with a new footpath to a picnic site which has a panoramic view of the valley.
+There is also a licenced tea room and souvenir shop.
 Reduced rates are available for groups 20+.
 There is room for up to four wheelchairs per train – advanced booking required.

 Fairbourne Steam Railway

 The railway line for Fairbourne Steam Railway was rebuilt in 1984 having carried passengers for most of the 20th century from Fairbourne village to the Mawddach Estuary.
 It connects with the Barmouth ferry which takes guests over the estuary to Penrhyn Point.
+The return journey takes 60mins.
+Reduced rates are available for groups 12+.
+A wheelchair carriage is available on request.
+A cafe is available.

 Ffestiniog & Welsh Highland Railway

 The Welsh Highland Railway is North Wales' newest and the UK's longest heritage railway and is now open throughout from Caernarfon to the Ffestiniog Railway's Harbour Station in Porthmadog.
-The two lines (Ffestiniog and Welsh Highland Railway) offer visitors a journey across Snowdonia more than 40 miles in length.
+The two lines (Ffestiniog and Welsh Highland Railway) offer visitors a journey across Snowdonia more than 40 miles (64 km) in length.
 Waunfawr station, approximately halfway along the line, has a friendly pub and campsite beside it and there is a craft village a few minutes walk away.

 Discounted rates are offered for parties 20+ (10+ if disabled).
 Carriages on some trains have extra wide doors for standard width wheelchairs.
 Porthmadog, Blaenau Ffestiniog, Caernarfon and Rhyd Ddu Stations have ramped access routes and specially adapted toilet facilities.
 Refreshments are available at Spooner's Cafe and CAMRA award winning bar at Harbour Station, Porthmadog and at Tan y Bwlch station cafe, also licenced for civil services.
 Large groups may be able to charter a train - booking well in advance is essential.